portworx/px-docs/knowledgebase/faqs.md

 Yes.
 Drives can be added easily to a server after the server has joined the cluster.
 Follow this [link](https://docs.portworx.com/maintain/scale-up.html) to learn more about

 ### What happens when a drive fails?
-On a drive failure, Portworx enters will enter a storageless operation mode and continue to give access to replicas in the other nodes, if the volumes are configured to have replication factor more than one.
+On a drive failure, Portworx will enter a storageless operation mode and continue to give access to replicas in the other nodes, if the volumes are configured to have replication factor more than one.
 PX needs to be put into maintenance mode in order to service (remove and replace) the drive.
 Follow this [link](https://docs.portworx.com/maintain/maintenance-mode.html) to learn more about maintenance mode operations.

 ### Do servers in a cluster need to be all be configured exactly the same?
 No.  Servers in a Portworx cluster can use block storage of any type, profile, capacity and performance class.
 Devices of different performance classes (i.e flash or spinning drives) will be automatically detected and grouped accordingly.
-Portworx also supports "head-only" mode, where a node participates in a cluster, but contributes no storage to the fabric.
+Portworx also supports storageless mode, where a node participates in a cluster, but contributes no storage to the fabric.

 ### Are read operations parallelized?
 Yes, if replication is > 1, then different blocks will be read from different servers.
 We multi-source the read operations across nodes for high-performance.